DevDivine-001/SwiftCart/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list
+Customers enter, select products, and walk out with ease—all tracked in real-time by SwiftCart's AI-powered sensors and virtual cart technology.
+SwiftCart automatically detects each product added to a shopper’s virtual cart, records item details, and calculates the total cost.
+Upon exit, the customer completes the transaction via an integrated POS or mobile app, allowing for efficient and secure payment processing without human intervention.

+SwiftCart redefines retail convenience, ensuring a frictionless and enjoyable shopping experience that saves time, enhances security, and reduces operational costs, making it the ultimate solution for forward-thinking retail environments.